-Risks Described in Risk Factors
+Risks described in Risk Factors

 Investing in the Notes entails risks.
-Before investing in the Notes, potential investors should carefully review "Risk Factors" below, which sets out certain risks relating to political, economic and legal circumstances, the Turkish banking industry, the Group and its business, the Group's relationship with the Bank's shareholders and the Notes themselves.
+Before investing in the Notes, potential investors should carefully review "Risk Factors" below, which sets out certain risks relating to political, economic and legal circumstances, the Turkish banking industry, the Group and its business, the Group's relationship with its shareholders and the Notes themselves, which risks are organised in appropriate categories and sub-categories as required by the Prospectus Regulation.
 Potential investors in the Notes should not consider the factors discussed under "Risk Factors" to be a complete set of all potential risks or uncertainties of investing in the Notes.